michael-hart/Farck/README.md

 Laying cards in runs is the only way to play a card in order to finish the game.

-Each player has three options on their turn:
+Each player then chooses one of three options on their turn:

 1. **Draw a card**: draw a single card from the top of the deck into their hand.
 2. **Burn a card**: burn a card and draw two cards from the top of the deck.
 Burning a card does not count as playing the card - if a player burns their last card, they should draw three cards instead of two.
 All "burn" cards join a discard pile; when the main draw pile is empty, the discard pile is shuffled and becomes the draw pile.
 3. **Trade for a card**: the player attempts to trade for a card in the middle.
 This initiates a **Card Trade** (see below).

+Once this action is complete, the next player's turn begins.

 #### Card Trade